 Inferred differences in vessel effects differed among snow crab groups, with males showing no significant differences while females suggested a higher catchability by the Jean Mathieu, even when including passive swept area as a predictor.
 Fish species showed no significant catch differences between the vessels, even for very abundant Atlantic Cod and American Plaice.
 Four out of six invertebrate species showed no differences between vessels, while the remaining two, mudstars and sea urchins, showed significant differences in their catch levels, but with opposing signs.
 The contrast between these two invertebrate species offers an interesting example, in that they tend to favour very different sediment types, which leads to an inverse relationship between the two species’ abundance.
 This suggest that different levels of bottom contact varies between the two vessels, with the Avalon possibly favoring muddy bottoms.

-However, the apparent higher catchability of females on board the Jean Mathieu is at odds with results from the 2019 sGSL survey, which saw large systematic increases of snow crab catches across different sizes, sexes and regions.
-In particular, this led to a record number of crab catches previously unseen in its 30 year history.
-This suggested a systematic bias favouring catch levels of the Avalon over those of the Jean Mathieu, despite the having same captain during the past 7 years.
+However, the apparent higher catchability of female snow crab by the Jean Mathieu is at odds with results from the 2019 sGSL snow crab survey, which saw large systematic increases of snow crab catches across different sizes, sexes and regions.
+In particular, this led to a record high number of crab captured in the survey within its 30 year history.
+The survey results suggest a systematic bias favouring catch levels of the Avalon over those of the Jean Mathieu, despite the having same Captain (on both vessels) during the past 7 years.

 Investigations into possible differences in vessel, fishing and trawl configurations during the 2017, 2018 and 2019 surveys led to the conclusion that a passive trawling phase exists after active trawling has ceased.
 Moreover, it was shown that the duration of this passive trawling phase increased in 2019 due to a decrease in the operation speed of the trawl winch, which leads to an increase in the estimated swept area of this phase.
-However, in contrast to those of the 2018 and 2019 surveys, the duration of the passive phase was similar on average between comparative survey vessels, though they did vary between captains and vessels.
-Similarly, passive phase swept areas also showed similar patterns.
+However, in contrast to those of the 2018 and 2019 surveys, the duration of the passive phase in this experiment was overall similar on average between comparative survey vessels, though they did vary between Captains and vessels.
+Similarly, passive phase swept areas also showed similar patterns in this experiment.

 So how are we to interpret these results?
-Correcting for the seemingly lower relative catchability of mature female snow crab onboard the Avalon would scale abundance levels by more than 50%, which seems unreasonable given the context of record-high abundance estimates.
+Correcting for the seemingly lower relative catchability of mature female snow crab onboard the Avalon would scale abundance levels by more than 50%, which seems unreasonable given the context of record-high abundance estimates in the 2019 survey.

 Supposing there are systematic biases at work, what types of biases would we expect, given our survey and analytical methodology?